 What If Things Go Wrong?

-Even if you’re careful, you might run into some issues:
+Even if you’re careful, you might run into some issues, but using the right technique can save you time and effort:

 • Streaks Everywhere: If you see streaks, try cleaning on a cloudy day.
-Wipe them off quickly with a clean squeegee or a microfiber cloth.
+Wipe them off quickly with a clean squeegee or a microfiber cloth—using a squeegee instead of paper towels or newspapers can prevent lint and static electricity from appearing on the glass.
 Using distilled water for the final rinse can also help.

 • Stubborn Grime: Don’t be tempted to turn up the pressure for tough spots!
 Instead, use a special window cleaning solution and let it soak for a bit.
 You might need to do it more than once or gently scrub with a soft brush.